mixmastamyk/console/docs/additional.rst

 .. rubric:: Environment Variables

+On rare posix terminals color detection may hang and need to be disabled.

 To disable automatic detection of terminal capabilities at import time the environment variable
 ``PY_CONSOLE_AUTODETECT`` may be set to ``0``.
+Writing a bug at the console repo would help also.

 Forcing the support of all palettes ON can also be done externally with an environment variable,